• Facebook

 • often been called “conveyor-belt” education

 Textbooks and workbooks are used.
 This is what a lot of us used in public school and the approach most of us are familiar with.
-This is the way most new homeschoolers start out.
+And this is the way most new homeschoolers start out.
 Ask yourself why you would want to repeat the same approach that is not working in public school.

 Many online public school at home providers have popped up in the last 10 years.
 Even online schools which may not necessarily use printed material may still under this approach because it’s based on textbooks.